dhiemaz/gopherlabs/README.md

-If you like or are using this project to learn or start your solution, please give it a star.
-Thanks!
+If you are finding this young project interesting, do support us by clicking on "Star" ath the top right of this screen.